ace-wg/ace-dtls-profile/draft-gerdes-ace-dtls-authorize.md

 the psk_identity parameter in the DTLS PSK handshake is used to transfer the access token from the client to the resource server.

+Note: While the scope of this draft is on client and resource server : communicating using CoAP over DTLS, it is expected that it applies also to CoAP over TLS, possibly with minor modifications.
+However, that is out of scope for this version of the draft.

 ## Terminology